DATE

 FACT: HPV vaccines do not treat HPV infection and there is currently no cure for HPV infection

-FACT: Individuals infected with HPV should still get vaccinated because the vaccine may protect against additional HPV strains; however, for maximum benefit, vaccination should occur before an individual becomes sexually active and exposed to the virus
+FACT: Individuals infected with HPV should still get vaccinated because the vaccine may protect against additional HPV strains

 FACT: Vaccinated women should continue to get regularly scheduled Pap screenings because the vaccine does not protect against all types of HPV

-FACT: HPV vaccine does not lead to increases in sexual activity
+FACT: HPV vaccine does not lead to an increase in sexual activity

 Source: Centers for Disease Control and Prevention